3 Timeless Lessons from The Richest Man in Babylon

 When the shipment arrived, the “jewels” turned out to be worthless glass, and Arkad’s savings were gone.

-This loss was not simply bad luck but a careless mistake.
+His loss wasn’t simply bad luck but a careless mistake.

-Just like Arkad trusted the brickmaker, many people today still fall prey to such scams or make risky money choices.
+Just like Arkad trusted the brickmaker, many people today still fall prey to such scams or invest in risky endeavors.

 This is exactly why you should remain cautious, do your research, and protect the hard-earned money you’ve worked for.